francoisledroff/chezlesbarbus/jaxlondon-abstract.md

 Information for the organizer – for internal use only:

-* One-Sentence Abstract:  Hairy Security: the many threats to a simple Java web app.
+* One-Sentence Abstract:  Hairy Security: the many threats to a Java web app.

 It's a fun, pragmatic, very instructive talk we've been doing in the past (well received at Devoxx France for instance)

-* Primary Theme: Security around web apps, http API powered by Java
+* Primary Theme: Security around web apps, and http API powered by Java
 * Supporting Themes: it could fit other tracks as well like 'Devops`, up to you guys !
+*